zeromake/quasar/docs/src/pages/quasar-cli-webpack/developing-capacitor-apps/managing-google-analytics.md

 Follow this guide to implement Google Analytics into your Capacitor powered Quasar App.

-You may also want to read this great tutorial: [Google Tag Manager and Analytics Setup for an SPA Website](https://jannerantala.com/tutorials/quasar-framework-google-tag-manager-and-analytics-setup-for-an-spa-website/)

 ::: warning
-You'll need to include a `<script>` tag provided by Google in /index.html or /src/index.template.html, which will make your App depend on an Internet connection!
+You'll need to include a `<script>` tag provided by Google in `/index.html`, which will make your App depend on an Internet connection!
 :::

 ## Prerequisites